A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

 Programmer-transparent data and code mapping mechanisms are especially desirable for PIM adoption. {In~\cite{hsieh.isca16}, we present} a software/hardware cooperative mechanism to map data and code to several 3D-stacked memory chips in regular GPU applications with relatively regular memory access patterns.
 This work also deals with effectively \emph{sharing PIM {engines} across multiple threads}, as GPU code sections can be offloaded from different GPU cores to the PNM GPU cores in 3D-stacked memory chips.
 Developing {new approaches} to data/code mapping and scheduling for a wide variety of applications and possible core and memory configurations is still necessary.

-In summary, there are still several key research questions that should be investigated {in runtime systems for PIM, which perform scheduling and data/code mapping}: \begin{itemize} \item What are simple mechanisms to enable and disable PIM execution?
+In summary, there are still several key research questions that should be investigated {in runtime systems for PIM, which perform scheduling and data/code mapping}:

+\begin{itemize} [leftmargin=5mm,itemsep=0mm,parsep=0mm,topsep=0mm] \item What are simple mechanisms to enable and disable PIM execution?
 How can PIM execution be throttled for highest performance gains?
-How should data locations and access patterns affect where/whether PIM execution should occur? \item Which parts of {a given application's} code should be executed on PIM?
-What are simple mechanisms to identify when those parts of the application code can benefit from PIM? \item What are scheduling mechanisms to share PIM {engines} between multiple requesting cores to maximize \chvii{benefits obtained from PIM}? \item What are simple mechanisms to {manage access to a memory that serves both CPU requests and PIM requests?} \end{itemize}
+How should data locations and access patterns affect whether \omv{and where} PIM execution should occur? \item Which parts of {a given application's} code should be executed on PIM?
+What are simple mechanisms to identify when those parts of the application code can benefit from PIM? \item What are scheduling mechanisms to share PIM {engines} between multiple requesting cores to maximize \chvii{benefits obtained from PIM}? \item What are simple mechanisms to {manage access to a memory that serves both CPU requests and PIM requests?} \item \omv{What are the communication mechanisms that seamlessly enable fast and efficient data and code movement between PIM cores?} \end{itemize}